maria-helbling/portfolio-site/README.md

 * Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!
+We would like you to have well over 200 commits by graduation, so commit early and often!--

 ## Submission on BCS